TileDB-Inc/TileDB-CF-Py/documentation/netcdf-engine.md

 ## NetCDF-to-TileDB Compatibility

-The TileDB-CF package provides an interface for generating TileDB groups from NetCDF datasets using the TileDB CF Dataspace convention.
+The TileDB-CF package provides an interface for generating TileDB groups from NetCDF datasets using the TileDB-CF Dataspace convention.
 The CF Dataspace model supports the classic NetCDF-4 data model by mapping:

 * NetCDF groups to TileDB groups;
 * NetCDF dimensions to TileDB dimensions;